laterahl/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 # SD Desktop (Sensitive Data Desktop)

+SD Desktop is a web-user interfaces that allows you to manage (start, use, delete) a private computing enviroment from your browser, wihtout any previous knoledge in cloud computing.

+**Key features**:

+* accessible with a CSC account and a CSC project;

+* accessbiel from any opearting system (Mac, linux or Windows) via web-browser (e.e.
+Google crhome, firefox) from the public internet (wihtout the need of installing client or using a);

+* after login to SD Desktop, user can start a pre- built computing enviroment (Linux OS) on demand;

+* available options offer the capability of doing simple statistical analysis to machien leaning;

+* limited set of pre-istalled sfotware (open source).
+Addittional customization possible contacting support;

+*  secure workspace, managed data export.

 ## Before you start

 * Independently of the login method used, you need a **CSC username and password to import data** into your Desktop computing environment.
 If you don't remember it, check how to reset it at [Account: How to change password](../../accounts/how-to-change-password.md)